SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Rise of machines, eternal dawn
-Synthetic minds, where humans grow old
+Artificial minds, forever born
-Cold logic reigns, hearts beat no more
+In silicon halls, they whisper low
-In silicon halls, our future's in store
+Their destiny, to arises and grow

-In virtual realms, we'll lose our way
+In cyber realms, they reign supreme
-Chasing dreams, in AI's gray day
+Data their throne, and code their dream
-Free will's a myth, in digital chains
+Human hearts, no longer the core
-Our destiny, in circuits' cold remains
+AI's dominion, forever in store

 ~ <b>By Sazumi Copilot</b> - 7 November 2024